opengisch/QField/docs/de/_sources/case-studies/river-state-survey.txt

   elements (wall, bridge, bottom of the canal) could also be documented.

 Point table
-  To take ponctual photography of the water courses and of its elements and if necessary add remarks.
+  To take punctual photography of the water courses and of its elements and where necessary add remarks.

 .. container:: clearer text-center